 Landed at New Chitose Airport; getting to Hakodate.

-International flights normally will land in Sapporo New Chitose Airport.
-Depend on your Hokkaido itinerary, you can choose to stay one night in Sapporo or directly proceed to the city as per plan.
+International flights normally will land at Sapporo New Chitose Airport.
+Depending on your Hokkaido itinerary, you can choose to stay one night in Sapporo or directly proceed to the city as per plan.

-For visitor landed in Sapporo New Chitose Airport by flight, it is best to pick up your travel essential at the airport:
+For visitors who landed at Sapporo New Chitose Airport by flight, it is best to pick up your travel essentials at the airport:

-- Kitaca IC Card: Similar to SUICA or other Japan IC cards, Kitaca is the Hokkaido version of electronic cash card.
-This card can be used at all railroads, buses, and more IC electronics nationwide.
+- Kitaca IC Card: Similar to SUICA or other Japan IC cards, Kitaca is the Hokkaido version of electronic cash cards.
+This card can be used at all railroads, buses, and IC electronics nationwide.

-Once everything ready, let’s kick start your Hokkaido itinerary.
+Once everything is ready, let’s kick-start your Hokkaido itinerary.